NexPlayer/iOS-SDK/properties.md

 ### NXPropertyLowLatencyBufferOption

 Set a low latency buffer option.
+This must be one of the following values:

+  - **NXPropertyLowLaytencyBufferOptionNone** The latency value is set by INITIAL\_BUFFERING\_DURATION and RE\_BUFFERING\_DURATION of NexProperty.
+It should set the reliable value depending on the bitrate of content and network environment.
+  - **NXPropertyLowLaytencyBufferOptionAutoBuffer** The latency value is calculated by the player at runtime.
+During playback, the latency may increase or decrease because it may change depending on the network environment.
+  - **NXPropertyLowLaytencyBufferOptionConstBuffer** The latency value is calculated by the player at the beginning of playback and maintains the value unchanged during playback.
+The latency increases more than when using Auto Buffer Mode, but the rebuffering will be reduced and will try to maintain constant latency after rebuffering.

  - Type: unsigned int
  - Default: NXPropertyLowLaytencyBufferOptionNone
- - Values:

-  - **NXPropertyLowLaytencyBufferOptionNone (0x00000000)** The latency value is set by INITIAL_B- UFFERING_DURATION and RE_BUFFERING_DURATION of NexProperty.
-It should set the reliable value depending on the bitrate of content and network environment.
-  - **NXPropertyLowLaytencyBufferOptionAutoBuffer (0x00000001)** The latency value is calculated by the player at runtime.
-During playback, the latency may increase or decrease because it may change depending on the network environment.
-  - **NXPropertyLowLaytencyBufferOptionConstBuffer (0x00000002)** The latency value is calculated by the player at the beginning of playback and maintains the value unchanged during playback.
-    The latency increases more than when using Auto Buffer Mode, but the rebuffering will be reduced and try to maintain constant latency after rebuffering.

 ### NXPropertySeekRangeFromRAPoint

 Sets the range where NexPlayer will seek to a Random Access point rather than the exact target position provided in the seekToAdjustedTime API.

 > **Warning** This property is only valid when the second parameter, exact, in the seekToAdjustedTime API is true.

 Setting this value is a kind of option for the seekToAdjustedTime API and can be used to minimize the time required to seek in content by taking advantage of Random Access points in the content.
 A Random Access point is a specific position that the parser is allowed to seek to directly.

-This value sets the range where NexPlayer will seek from a Random Access point given by the parser to a target position that equalsmsec(milliseconds), the first parameter in the seek() API.
+This value sets the range where NexPlayer will seek from a Random Access point given by the parser to a target position that equals msec(milliseconds), the first parameter in the seek() API.

-If the exact parameter, the second parameter in the seekToAdjustedTime API, istrueand the difference between a Random Access point and the target position is within this value, seekToAdjustedTime will find and seek to the exact target position.
+If the exact parameter, the second parameter in the seekToAdjustedTime API, is true and the difference between a Random Access point and the target position is within this value, seekToAdjustedTime will find and seek to the exact target position.
 If the exact parameter is set to true and the difference between a Random Access point and the target position is beyond this range, seek will give up the accurate target point and will instead seek to and play from the Random Access point.

 For example, if NexPlayer is seeking to 10000 ms exactly (exact = true) and there is a Random Access point at 7000 ms, if this property is set to less than 3000 ms, the player will ignore the exact target value and will instead play from 7000 ms. On the other hand, if this property is set to more than 3000 ms, then NexPlayer will seek exactly to 10000 ms and begin playback.

 > **Warning** Please remember that in order to seek to a target position, audio or video frames have to be decoded.
 If too large of a value is set here, it may cause the seek process to consume an excessive amount of time especially in high resolution video content.

-- Type: unsinged int
+- Type: unsigned int
 - Units: msec (1/1000 sec)
 - Default: 10000 (10 seconds)

 ### NXPropertySetToSkipBFrame

-If set totrue, unconditionally skips all B-frames without decoding them.
+If set to true, unconditionally skips all B-frames without decoding them.

 - Type: boolean
 - Default: 0